Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop

 \section{Model and system setup}

-We use the following LLMs from OpenAI: GPT-4o-2024-08-06, GPT-4.1-2025-04-14, GPT-5-2025-08-06, GPT-5-nano-2025-08-07, and their open-weight gpt-oss-20b (2025-08).
-We utilise OpenAI Responses API for OpenAI models, and Ollama for gpt-oss-20b.
-At run time, defaults resolved to: temperature = 1.0; top\_p = 1.0; frequency\_penalty = 0.0; presence\_penalty = 0.0; stop sequences: none; response format: JSON mode (no server-side schema); max\_output\_tokens: unset (model-enforced ceiling); seed: unset (non-deterministic); one completion sampled per prompt request.
-Unless otherwise stated, we do not override decoding parameters.
-For gpt-oss-20b we leave num\_predict unset.
+We use the following LLMs from OpenAI: GPT-4.1-2025-04-14 and GPT-5-2025-08-06 for the numerical example in Section \ref{sec:appendix_numerical_example}; GPT-5.3-Codex-2026-02-05, GPT-5.4-mini-2026-03-17, and their open-weight gpt-oss-20b (2025-08) in our computational study.
+We use the OpenAI Python SDK's Responses API for OpenAI-hosted models, and Ollama for gpt-oss-20b.
+By default, we do not set decoding parameters such as temperature, top-$p$, presence/frequency penalties, or a random seed; these parameters are omitted from requests and provider defaults apply.
+We request JSON output (no server-side schema). \texttt{max\_output\_tokens} (OpenAI) and \texttt{num\_predict} (Ollama) are left unset.
+Stop sequences are not sent.
+Each request samples a single output.
 We run gpt-oss-20b on an Intel(R) Xeon(R) w5-2465X, 3096 MHz, 16 Core(s), 32 Logical Processor(s) with 128 GB of RAM and NVIDIA RTX 2000 Ada Generation with 16 GB GDDR6.
-Defaults and cost per-1k token rates were captured on November 6, 2025 with openai 2.4.0 and Python 3.11.13.
+Defaults and cost per-1k token rates were captured on May 1, 2026 with openai 2.21.0 and Python 3.11.13.